Take Care of Yourself

 Find out how food can affect our moods and wellbeing

 Apart from the obvious physical benefits, exercise is a great stress reliever and mood booster.
-Many of us won’t be able to get our usual gym fix or team game, but there are now tons of opportunities for regular exercise through apps and fitness videos, whatever regime rocks your socks!
+Even if you aren’t able to get your usual gym fix or team game, there are still tons of opportunities for regular exercise through apps and fitness videos, whatever regime rocks your socks!
 Here’s a few to try:

 Barry’s Bootcamp – HIIT and cardio